Everyone

 Your minimum rights as a migrant worker

-As a migrant worker, you have the same minimum employment rights as New Zealand workers.
+As a migrant worker, you have the same employment rights as New Zealand workers.

-These rights apply to everyone – even if an employee is working illegally – and cannot be taken away.
+These rights apply to everyone and cannot be taken away – even if you are working illegally.

-Employers can be fined, and lose the right to employ overseas workers, for breaching these rights.
+Employers can be fined and lose the right to employ migrant workers if they do not respect your rights.

 Minimum rights of employees